-Today, we are writing to advise you of the scientific grounds for enacting strong school policy to mitigate student, teacher and staff exposures to the non-ionizing electromagnetic field emissions from cell towers.
-Wireless radio frequency (RF) electromagnetic (EMF) radiation is a relatively new and rapidly increasing environmental exposure in classrooms today.
-Significant sources include cell towers, cell boosters and 5G/4G networks on and near school property.
+Today, we are writing to advise you of the scientific grounds for enacting strong school policy to mitigate exposures to the non-ionizing electromagnetic field emissions from cell towers.
+Wireless radio frequency (RF) electromagnetic (EMF) radiation and magnetic field/extremely low-frequency electromagnetic fields (ELF-EMF) are a relatively new and rapidly increasing environmental exposure.
+Significant sources include cell towers, cell boosters and 5G/4G networks.